AjaniBilby/AjaniBilby.github.io/docs/blog/async-js-performance-apr23.md

 ---
-title: Async functions are needlessly killing your Javascript performance
+title: "Maximizing Async JavaScript Performance: How to Achieve 1.9x-14x Speed Boosts with Simple Tweaks"
 description: Using the `async`/`await` pattern can have unforeseen performance characterises leading to possible 14x slowdowns
 date: 2023-04-01
 tags: